 As noted above, Alaska does not require that mechanics liens be served after recording.
 This, however, is likely not the most effective way to get you paid.

 Since the purpose of filing the mechanics lien is to get you paid what you deserve, giving the owner prompt notice of the lien’s filing will likely further that goal.

 Waiting until either the owner learns about the lien on his own, or until you initiate a suit to enforce the lien is counter-productive.
 In many cases, knowledge of the lien can prompt payment in consideration for getting the lien released, and enforcement of the lien never becomes necessary.

 However, the fact that there is no specific service requirement means that, if you want to send a copy of the lien to the property owner (or any other party) in order to prompt payment, it can be sent any way you see fit.

 While this is a powerful tool to get you paid – it is not necessarily a golden bullet.
 It is still possible for the lien to be challenged, or even determined invalid, and it is possible that if it is disputed, it may take a long time to get paid, even if the lien is determined valid.

-However, Alaska mechanics liens can be extended for an additional 6 months, if the extension is recorded within the original 6-month period.
+However, Alaska mechanics liens can be extended for an additional 6 months, if a Notice of Extension is recorded within the original 6-month period.

 Recording a mechanics lien can be a powerful tool in making sure you are paid what you earn in Alaska.
 This How-To Guide can empower you to take that step when and if it becomes necessary, and make sure you are treated fairly.